ripreal/V8LogScanner/README.md

 ### Maven

-It's possible to gets V8LogScanner integrated with java project on Maven.
+It's possible to gets V8LogScanner integrated with your java project on Maven.
 Put the xml text listened below into \<dependencies\> and \<repositories\> sections whitin your pom.xml file.

 ```
 <!-- put it inside <dependencies> section -->